APO-Clopidogrel/Aspirin 75/75 APO-Clopidogrel/Aspirin 75/100 Tablets

 Follow carefully all directions given to you by your doctor or pharmacist.
 Their instructions may be different to the information in this leaflet.

-ch to take
+How much to take h3>

 Clopidogrel/Aspirin is to be used under medical supervision only.
 Your doctor will tell you how much of this medicine you should take.
 This will depend on your condition and whether you are taking any other medicines.